dev126712/aiops-log-analysis/README.md

 - Docker

-Make sure to have the Dockerfile, requirements.txt & log-analisys.py in the same folder.
+Make sure to have the log-analisys.py, Dockerfile, requirements.txt & the log file(system_log.csv) in the same folder.
 ````
 ├── aiops-log-analysis/
 │   ├── log-analisys.py